 - List of five projects (four project minimum per discipline) within the past four years with an MPCA-certified supervisor

 A certified contractor oversees all work and works in accordance with applicable codes.
 An MPCA-certified contractor can install, repair, or remove underground storage tanks.
 Contractor certification is effective for two years.
 To be certified, contractors must provide:

 - Proof of liability insurance coverage, bonding, or liquid company assets

 - Project history for three most recent UST jobs

 - List of employees that are MPCA-certified to perform/supervise UST projects

 - If applicable, a list of companies that will be subcontracted

 Riverland Community College provides contractor certification and recertification classes.

-This class is intended to train and certify individuals to install, remove or repair underground storage tanks and piping according to federal and state codes.
-It includes contractor responsibilities, OSHA Safety and Right-to-Know regulations, project management, and critical junctures.
-It also covers corrosion control principles, leak detection methods, site assessment procedures and spill clean-up procedures.
-A final written exam will be given after attending the entire course.
+Learn to install, remove or repair underground storage tanks and piping according to federal and state codes.
+The course covers contractor responsibilities, OSHA safety, and Right-to-Know regulations; project management; and critical junctures.
+It also covers corrosion control principles, leak detection methods, and site assessment and spill cleanup procedures.
+Participants take a final written exam.

-For those interested in renewing their supervisor certification.
-Course includes: Cathodic protection; regulatory and fire code updates; tank safety removal, cleaning, transportation,and disposal; installation & maintenance; excavations; electrical safety and code updates.
+Course to renew supervisor certification, which covers cathodic protection; regulatory and fire code updates; tank safety, removal, cleaning, transportation, and disposal; installation and maintenance; excavations; and electrical safety and code updates.